day-by-day-calendar/day-by-day-calendar.github.io/index.md

 layout: home
 ---

+> **⚠️ IMPORTANT NOTICE: This app has been discontinued and is no longer maintained or available for download.**

 It's that time of the year when organization-oriented Android users can reap the harvest of successful time management.
 Day by Day is a time management app designed to combine **Google Calendar** and **Google Tasks** in one package for Android phones and tablets.

 No more long paper to-do lists, forgotten birthdays and missed events.
 The app we‘ve developed can be used as a diary for household, a day planner and even a smart personal assistant.